whyteaz/global.hackathon/TEAMS.md

 To be able to produce the game, we'll (most likely) use a bunch of technologies:

-- Web Server : nginx, httpkit (for services and websocket)
+- Web Server : nginx, httpkit (for services and websocket), probably some of Node.js facilities.

-- Back end Platform: probably Node.js (Maybe using clojurescript), with underscore.js, to get advantage from the ease of socket.io
+- Back end Platform: probably Node.js (Maybe using clojurescript), with underscore.js, to get advantage from the ease of socket.io, maybe some Clojure / Java8 for some other parts.

 - Data Store : mongodb or Redis